SocietyForArtisticResearch/rc-pandoc-help/05-navigation.md

 pixels from the top margin (See the section on "Commands" for more information on obtaining position information.)
 The table of content thus not only allows structuring expositions by creating a series of weaves, but also by using various locations within one weave.
+Also note that pages that unless a page is entered in the table of content, the reader cannot reach them.
+Pages are not automatically added to the table of content.

 ### Hyperlinking